General relativistic study of $f$-mode oscillations in neutron stars with gravitationally bound dark matter: Summary and Conclusion

 Regardless of examining how the presence of DM influences NS observables and QNM characteristics, this work also explores correlation among the DM model parameters, NS observables, and $f$-mode properties.
 The results demonstrates that the incorporation of DM degrees of freedom, while influencing the internal composition of NSs, preserves the fundamental correlations among global observables and $f$-mode properties.
 The tight correlation between tidal deformability, radius, and oscillation parameters remain consistent with established scaling relations, indicating the robustness of these relations even in the presence of DM.
 The perfect correlation between the DM effective controlling parameter and the corresponding DM mass fractions further reflects a coherent DM influence across stellar configurations.
 Altogether, these results suggest that $f$-mode asteroseismology, when combined with future multimessenger observations, could offer valuable constraints on the properties of DM and its interaction with dense baryonic matter.

 Finally, the URs within the framework of DM-admixed NS asteroseismology are examined.
-The $f$-mode frequency is fitted as a function of the average stellar density, while the scaled damping time is correlated with the stellar compactness.
+The $f$-mode frequency is fitted as a function of the average stellar density, while the scaled $\tau$ is correlated with the stellar compactness.
 The obtained fits are compared with those from previous studies, and the corresponding fitting coefficients are reported.
-Moreover, the universality between the stellar compactness and the mass-scaled $f$-mode frequency, as well as between compactness and the scaled damping time, is analyzed.
+Moreover, the universality between the stellar compactness and the mass-scaled $f$-mode frequency, as well as between compactness and the scaled $\tau$, is analyzed.
 The results reveal that the inclusion of DM does not break these universal relations, indicating their robustness even in the presence of DM-induced modifications to the stellar structure.
-Furthermore, the universality between the dimensionless tidal deformability and both the scaled $f$-mode frequency and damping time is explored.
-Using the tidal deformability constraint from the multimessenger GW event GW170817, the present analysis constrains the $f$-mode frequency and damping time for a canonical NS to $f_{1.4}=2.110^{+0.445}_{-0.445}$ kHz and $\tau_{1.4}=0.164^{+0.093}_{-0.044}$ s, respectively.
-These results will enable future GW observations to infer QNM frequencies through the established URs and may provide an independent avenue to constrain DM models.
+Furthermore, the universality between the dimensionless tidal deformability and both the scaled $f$-mode frequency and $\tau$ is explored.
+Using the tidal deformability constraint from the multimessenger GW event GW170817, the present analysis constrains the $f$-mode frequency and $\tau$ for a canonical NS to $f_{1.4}=2.110^{+0.445}_{-0.445}$ kHz and $\tau_{1.4}=0.164^{+0.093}_{-0.044}$ s, respectively.
+These results will enable future GW observations to infer QNM frequencies through the established URs.
 Since DM influences both the static and dynamical properties of NSs, extracting observational signatures from such complex systems remains a significant challenge for future studies.